Elcaro-Software/Rsms-project/opm.md

 ### *Identifying objects*

 Objects are not identified by name but by UUID.
 Names of objects are just labels.
 So objects can have same names but different UUID.
-In the editor such ambiguous names are resolved by qualifying the names with the namespace the object belongs to and requiring that within each namespace the name of objects are unique.
+In the editor such ambiguous names are resolved by qualifying the names with the namespace the object belongs to and requiring that within each namespace the name of objects are unique and requiring that namespaces themselves have unique names per repository.

 Renaming objects then becomes a trivial task since renaming an object only replaces the unique instance of a label of that object, and avoids errors that can result from tools that do textual search/replace.

 One disadvantage would be that while textual search/replace can also (correctly) rename text in comments, the OPM editor would not touch comments.
-One way of accomodating for that wanted behaviour is to allow within comments such tagged fields which automatically display text such as objectnames correctly as they refer to the object UUID.
+One way of accomodating for that wanted behaviour (for example to change the name of a variable in a comment) is to allow within comments tohe embedding of tagged fields which automatically display text such as objectnames correctly as they refer to the object UUID.

+### *Session based editting*

+Editting of source text in a repository is done by starting a session in the IDE.

+Changes made to the repository are unlimited undoable and redoable as all changes done to the repository by a session are stored in a database.
+OPM allows multiple active sessions to access and update the same repository and even allows multiple sessions to update the same object.
+Conflicts between updates are resolved using the same methods advanced relational database management systems use to resolve similar types of conflicts.
+Edit sessions are like transactions in a database - a transaction only sees the changes the transactions made itself but not of other transactions that started later.

 ---

 (to be finished later)